 - Connect to the Client

 In Visual Studio Code, create a new SQL file.
 Create a connection profile, and connect to your previously created server and database.
 Use the login credentials you created when configuring the database.

 - Create an Index for Product Name and Color

 An index will improve performance for frequently used queries against specific fields.
 Create an index for the

 Colorcolumns on the

 In order to provide the analytics workers with more detail, update the

 - Delete the Unused ErrorLog Table

-ErrorLoghave confirmed it’s no longer in use, and they wish to delete it.
-Use the following command to drop that table.
+ErrorLogtable have confirmed it’s no longer in use, and they wish to delete it.
+Write a statement to drop the table.